Phileosopher/commonplace/paradoxes.md

 Is it better for everyone to suffer equally, or for some people to not suffer at all?

+## The Drowning Child

+If you saw a small child drowning in a lake, would you be obligated to save them?

+What about if it would ruin a new pair of shoes?

+If there was no guarantee that the child would be saved, would it still be worth doing?

+What about if there was a high likelihood that the area around the lake had a high chance of you being robbed?

+What about if it was a drowning child in a foreign country, and was someone else?

+Is it, therefore, a good idea to send money to foreign aid to help the poorest in the world?

 ## Evil God Challenge

 Presuming the belief of a God, why do we believe an all-good God is more likely than an all-evil God?